katharinalisalin/demo-bug-template/docs/contributing/adding-a-translation.md

     not available on the list on the [Icons, Emojis site], choose an alternative or leave the field empty.

-> __Why this might be helpful__: providing us with the correct country flag
+> __Why this might be helpful__: this country flag helps you and others to find
-> helps us to integrate the new language into the list of supported languages
+> the language in the list of supported languages faster and easier.
-> faster and easier as we spend less time searching.

  [Icons, Emojis site]: https://squidfunk.github.io/mkdocs-material/reference/icons-emojis/#search

 ### Checklist

 Thanks for following the guide and creating a high-quality and complete translation issue – you are almost done.
-This section ensures that you have read this guide and have worked to your best knowledge to provide us with everything we need to know to integrate your contribution to Material for MkDocs.
+The checklist ensures that you have read this guide and have worked to your best knowledge to provide us with everything we need to know to integrate your contribution to Material for MkDocs.